 To be considered for admission, a transfer applicant must have graduated from secondary school or the equivalent and must have completed at least 24 semester credits of transferable college-level work.
 Transfer students should have a record showing that the majority of this coursework has been in academic courses and have two solid semesters of full-time work with no less than a 2.0 in any one course at the time of applying.
 We also recommend that, in the absence of other strongly supportive academic evidence, a student possess a minimum GPA of 2.8.
-If less than 24 credits have been completed, an applicant will be reviewed according to firstyear student procedures.
+If fewer than 24 credits have been completed. an applicant will be reviewed according to first-year student procedures.
 The University will accept up to 66 credits from a community college transfer and 96 credits from a fouryear college transfer, but the last 32 credits prior to graduation must be completed at the University of Redlands.

-An application for admission will be acted upon only after the Office of Admissions has received:
+An application for admission will be evaluated only after the Office of Admissions has received the following:

 - 1. A completed and signed application with the appropriate application fee.
-Checks or money orders should be made payable to the University of Redlands.
-(Available online at www.redlands.edu; \$30 fee) - 2.
+The University of Redlands is an exclusive user of the Common Application and students can apply for admission at www.commonapp.org.
+The application fee is \$30.00 but a fee waiver may be requested if there is financial hardship. - 2.
 Official transcripts of record from the last high school and each college attended.
 (No portion of a college record may be omitted in consideration of eligibility for admission.)
 Transcripts must come directly from the high school and each college attended.
 Hand-delivered transcripts, even if sealed, cannot be accepted. - 3.
-Two letters of recommendation. - 4.
-A personal interview for transfer applicants, although not required, is recommended.
+Letter of recommendation.
+This should come from an academic instructor.